openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 As your work proceeds, you will be adding commits, describing the things you change.
 These commits will form a chain of commits, making up the project history.
 A chain of such commits is called a **branch**, and the default branch is called `master`.
-Branches can also be created when you decide to diverge from a line of development, and try something different (for example a new feature, or a bug fix) while preserving the state of the project.
+Branches can also be created when you decide to diverge from a line of development and try something different (for example a new feature, or a bug fix) while preserving the state of the project.
 This new chain of commits, which *branches off* at a certain commit of the original branch, now forms its own branch.

 Branches can be **merged** into another branch.